cpalileo/regex-tutorial/gist-template.md

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-A summary describing the regex featured in the tutorial.
-Replace this text with your summary.
+This tutorial will include many of the common Regex components.
+However, it does not cover every component available in Regex.
+Additionally the components introduced in this tutorial include the most common uses of the component in question.
+However, advanced users are capable of more complex searches using the components described in this tutorial.

 ## Table of Contents